Forget Vegas. Next time you’re looking to let loose in a city full of sin, head straight to Canada.

 Where: Quartier des spectacles

-Set in the Quartier des spectacles, Montréal Jazz Fest (Festival International de Jazz de Montréal) is host to hundreds of shows that pop up from noon until night right in the heart of downtown.
+Set in the Quartier des spectacles, Montréal Jazz Fest (Festival International de Jazz de Montréal) is host to hundreds of shows that pop up from noon until night right in the heart of the city.
 This year, they’re pulling out all the stops with an extensive lineup of hundreds of artists.
 Best part?
 Over half of those shows are completely free, making Jazz Fest one of the best things to do in Canada.

 Pro tip: Snag a Jazz Passport Package and gain unlimited access to 3 of Montréal’s coolest venues: MTelus, Club Soda and L’Astral.
 Includes: 3 nights’ accommodation, breakfasts, Jazz Passport, festival fun pack, and a guided tour of the Festival site.

 Montréal Food Trucks Festival 2020: June to October, 2020